AJITaji2001/A-Countdown-Timer/README.md

 # A-Countdown-Timer
-## we have created Countdown-Timer using TKINTER and TIME
+## we have created Countdown-Timer using TKINTER and TIME.
-###  In this we have used python
+###  In this we have used python.
-### we will be able to start , stop , pause , reset , quit
+### we will be able to start , stop , pause , reset , quit.
-### we want to enter the time you wanted to RUN
+### we want to enter the time you wanted to RUN.